- Products by Symptom

-There are more than 30 recognised symptoms of the menopause, and on average, women will experience eight of these.
+There are more than 30 recognised symptoms of the menopause, and on average, women will experience nine of these.
 That equates to 18 million different possible combinations of symptoms – which means every menopause experience will be different, complex and unique to you.
 When you consider all the different types of impact that each symptom can have on your life and your circumstances – your health, your relationships, your work – it becomes even more complex.
 That’s why we offer advice for each individual symptom so that you can work through what is relevant to you and your circumstances.
 What’s more, we’re looking to provide expertise in three areas – physical (biological), mental (psychological) and social – so you get a more comprehensive picture.
 This is called the ‘biopsychosocial model’, and is an approach adopted from the world of medicine, where it is seen as best practice for managing a range of complex symptoms.
 It’s a helpful way to discover perspectives you might not have considered before.
 For example, here’s what’s you can learn about hot flushes… Our GP is here to help you understand what’s happening physically, explaining your treatment and lifestyle management.
 Psychologically speaking, you might try to explore Cognitive Behavioral Therapy (CBT) to help you manage how you react to the flushes and learn coping strategies, while socially you might find expert tips on style and makeup that make a big difference.
 Try the Symptom Tool

 Menopause isn’t all bad news – in some countries, women celebrate menopause as a move into freedom, wisdom and higher status in society.
 We’ve heard from women who have found new skills as hormone changes have changed the way they think.
 Others have welcomed the less intense maternal instincts: feeling liberated, with more energy to concentrate on themselves.
 Of course, some women have difficult experiences, but feel they learned a great deal about themselves in the process, while others believe that laughter and shared experience is the best medicine.
 Our hot topics will include: